eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts13-zksnarks.md

 # Specification for the implementation of Zero-Knowledge Proofs based on arithmetic circuits in the EUDI Wallet

 ## Note

-This TS represents exploratory work that will subsequently be handed over to ETSI for further development and formal specification.
+This technical specification captures exploratory work aimed at clarifying the technical considerations and outlining a possible approach, which will be tested in the [Age Verification](https://ageverification.dev/).
+It is not intended to be a final specification.
+Instead, it will be handed over to ETSI for further refinement, consolidation and formal standardisation.
+In particular, the continued development of this specification is expected to take place under ETSI TS 119 476-2, where the detailed technical requirements and normative provisions will be fully defined.

 ## Abstract